Business Administration (MBA)

 - evaluate the ethical considerations related to business decisions

 Prerequisite courses for admission to the MBA program are Financial Accounting, Statistics, Microeconomics and Macroeconomics.
 A letter grade of "C-" or above must be received in prerequisite courses.
-If you have not completed some or all of these prerequisites, you may do so by taking one or more of the following:
+If some or all of these prerequisites have not been satisfied, the applicant may do so by taking one or more of the following:

 - ECON 201 Macroeconomics (3 credits) and

 - ECON 202 Microeconomics (3 credits) or